bpptkg/bpptkg-meteo/docs/index.rst

 **bpptkg-meteo** is a Python library that provides BPPTKG meteorology schema tables and related operations.
-Its usage typically be embedded into an application such as BPPTKG Monitoring API (BMA).
+Its usage typically be embedded into an applications such as BPPTKG Monitoring API (BMA) or any standalone applications.

 .. toctree::
     :maxdepth: 1